shendypratamaa/.dotfiles/README.md

 ## Installation : 1

-**install.sh**\
+**install.sh**

 using this option, I assume you have no config at all e.g : `~/.config/*`\
 or setup shell like `~/.zshrc` and `~/.zprofile`, \
 you can move your `old_config` to another directory for backup, \
 this scripts bellow will install `homebrew` and sync with my `dotfiles` \
-it means is, install all package list from `brewfile` where I was set up before \
+it means, install all package list from `brewfile` where I was set up before \
+and `stow` my dotfiles config.

-this installation take much time, based on your internet connection, keep chil
+_this installation take much time, based on your internet connection, keep chil_ ❤️

 - **clone & install**